Male Sugar Baby Dating Logo

 Intercity Movement — Hidden Overlap Layer

-Brisbane ↔ Gold Coast (1 hour)
+Brisbane ↔ Gold Coast (approximately 1 hour)

-Brisbane ↔ Sunshine Coast (1.5–2 hours)
+Brisbane ↔ Sunshine Coast (approximately 1.5–2 hours)

 Safety, Distance, and Environment Control